x43x61x69/otx/README.md

 * 64bit binary.
 * Works with new otool came with Xcode 4.2+.
 * Source code compatible with Xcode 5+.
-* Tons of bugs fix.
+* Tons of bug fixes.

 Changelog